flanagancarlie/social-media-isp-proposal/README.md

-# Independent Project Proposal: Visualizing Social Media Data
+# Independent Study: Visualizing Social Media Data

 ## Data
-The data I propose to visualize is from my [Social Media MQP](https://socialsight.glitch.me/index.html), and the dataset can be found [here](https://gist.githubusercontent.com/flanagancarlie/985c6e920016a7e0039d5105cc4fdb22/raw/9213b64f32e1ba5d076a96c9307a0be9de143f84/mqp_data.csv).
+The data I have visualized is from my [Social Media MQP](https://socialsight.glitch.me/index.html), and the dataset can be found [here](https://gist.githubusercontent.com/flanagancarlie/985c6e920016a7e0039d5105cc4fdb22/raw/9213b64f32e1ba5d076a96c9307a0be9de143f84/mqp_data.csv).
 This dataset is comprised of survey responses, where each respondant answered Likert scale questions on their recent social media use.
 Each question correlates to one of four scales: community building, self-expression, content discovery and user agency.
 Users optionally provided their age range, race, gender and sexual orientation.

 Explanations of our scales from our MQP website are as follows:
 >Community on social media measures our social tendencies to connect with others on the internet.
 If social media encourages empathy, talking with your friends, family, and loved ones, or enables discussion amongst a like-minded group, it encourages community.
 All social media will have some community, as they are all social, but some may have features that distract from connections or make it harder to stick with a community, and will score lower.